nobias-fht/headless_fiji/README.md

 # Headless Fiji

-This repository demonstrates how to download, update and run a Fiji script in headless mode, as proof of principle to deploy to the users of the image analysis facility our scripts.
+This repository demonstrates how to download, update and run a Fiji script in headless mode, as proof of principle to deploy our scripts to the users of the image analysis facility.
 This was developed and tested on a Linux machine.

 1. Run the download script to get a fresh Fiji install: